Please see the NYS Cluster Action Initiative website for current area cluster category.

 For all in-person events and gatherings, Geneseo campus community members are expected to practice personal prevention: hand washing or sanitizing, staying home when sick, wearing a mask, and maintaining 6-feet of physical distance.

-For Fall 2020, all events and gatherings will be limited to SUNY Geneseo community members.
+For Spring 2021, all events and gatherings will be limited to SUNY Geneseo community members and vendors who directly supply or support events.

 Event and Gathering Classifications